Novigrad, Zadar County: Attractions

 The historic little town on the southern side of the Novigrad sea is situated in a narrow bay.
 The Novigrad sea is abundant in fish and shellfish, which is why Novigrad fishermen are well known.
 The town has preserved its Mediterranean architecture, and partially also its system of fortification.
 The vicinity of the Zrmanja River allows for attractive canoe, kayak or rafting excursions.

+Vlatković (Kontin's) palace is an immovable cultural heritage complex located within the historic center of Novigrad, just above the Great (city) gate along the eastern rampart.
+The yard is a set of residential and commercial buildings with a water cistern and terraced gardens.
+It was extended several times in the period from the 17th to the 19th century.
+The last extensive reconstruction of the complex was carried out in 1813, when Canon Pave Vlatković built a cistern and decorated the residential buildings in the style of classicism.